hfiref0x/SXSEXP/README.md

 # Build

 SXSEXP comes with full source code written in C.
-In order to build from source you need Microsoft Visual Studio 2019 and later versions.
+In order to build from source, you need Microsoft Visual Studio 2019 or later versions.

 # Newest MsDelta changes

-Since apprx.
-Windows 11 MS introduced updated version of MsDelta compression library that comes as part of cumulative update.
-This library called "UpdateCompression.dll" and it is a new version of Windows built-in MsDelta.dll with (besides of other improvements) only support to in-memory operations compared to old MsDelta.dll that can also work directly with files.
+Since approximately Windows 11, Microsoft introduced an updated version of the MsDelta compression library that comes as part of cumulative updates.
+This library is called "UpdateCompression.dll" and is a new version of the Windows built-in MsDelta.dll with (besides other improvements) support only for in-memory operations, compared to the old MsDelta.dll that can also work directly with files.

-If you are having trouble with expanding files try using updatecompression.dll instead of default msdelta.dll.
-Simple rename updatecompression.dll to msdelta.dll and drop it to the same directory where sxsexp located.
+If you are having trouble expanding files, try using updatecompression.dll instead of the default msdelta.dll.
+Simply rename updatecompression.dll to msdelta.dll and place it in the same directory where sxsexp is located.
 See [#6](https://github.com/hfiref0x/SXSEXP/issues/6) for more information.

 ## Instructions

-* Select Platform ToolSet first for project in solution you want to build (Project->Properties->General):
+* Select Platform ToolSet first for the project in the solution you want to build (Project->Properties->General):
   * v142 for Visual Studio 2019;
   * v143 for Visual Studio 2022.
 * Windows SDK 10 or above must be installed.

 # Authors

-(c) 2016 - 2024 SXSEXP Project
+(c) 2016 - 2025 SXSEXP Project